harshag37/Robotics-basics/README.md

 Example
 </br>If the following password is given as input to the program:
 </br>ABd1234@1
-Then, the output of the program should be:
+</br>Then, the output of the program should be:
 </br>VALID
 </br>Otherwise print INVALID.
 </p>